metadatacenter/cedar-manual/docs/pages/glossary.md

-**share**: allow a user or group of users to have access permissions (read-only, or read + write) to an artifact or folder (folder access permissions are inherited recursively to all content in that folder)
+**share**: allow a user or group of users to have access permissions (read-only, or read + write) to an artifact or folder (folder access permissions are inherited recursively to all content in that folder).

 ---